Manage marketing channels

 Specifies how the user came to your site.
 You can select Online or Offline.
 Use Online channels for visitors who come through a search engine or email campaign.
 Offline channels apply to visitors who found your site through newspaper coupons or magazine advertisements.
 Offline channels usually include data imported through reporting Data Sources.
 See Data Sources .
 See Add Offline Data .

-The color associated with this marketing channel.
+Reports & Analytics only: The color associated with this marketing channel.
 This color represents the channel in the Marketing Channel report.

 Adobe provides several predefined channels during an automatic setup that you can edit to suit your needs.
+Additoinally, you can modify this setup and define custom rules within Marketing Channel processing rules .

 Adobe recommends that you set up your report in a report suite that you can use as a template for testing purposes.
 You can use the template to apply channel and rule sets globally to one or more production report suites.